 Once you employ your apprentice or trainee, register them with an approved Australian Apprenticeship Support Network (AASN) provider, arrange a training agreement and nominate Swinburne as your training provider.

-The AASN will then register your training contract on the apprenticeship database (DELTA) and your apprentice or trainee will be allocated a DELTA number.
+The AASN will then register your training contract on the apprenticeship database (Epsilon) and your apprentice or trainee will be allocated an Epsilon number.